The Perfect 4 Days in Venice Itinerary

 For breakfast, grab a pastry or baked good and coffee on the go at any cafe on your way to the Vaporetto to Burano!
 To get to Burano from Venice, take Route 12 from Fondamente Nove.
 The ferry ride is only 40-45 minutes long!

-🏨 Stay in close proximity to Fte Nove Linea Rosa
+🏨 Stay near Fte Nove Linea Rosa

 Burano Waterfront